VI. Scholastic Regulations

 G. Change of Major

-- Undergraduate students, with the exception of entering freshmen, by filing the required form, will be permitted one unrestricted transfer between majors (including undecided) until they have accumulated credit for sixty hours.
+- Undergraduate students, by filing the required form, will be permitted one unrestricted transfer between majors until they have accumulated credit for sixty hours (this includes AP, IB, and other types of transfer credit including courses taken at Georgia Tech).
 After sixty hours or upon subsequent request for transfer, the transfer will be permitted at the discretion of the school that the student is seeking to enter.
 Students who transfer from another institution to pursue a degree at Georgia Tech will be permitted to change their major only at the discretion of the school that the student is seeking to enter.
 Transfer students are not eligible for the one unrestricted change of major.
-(Note: Certain majors, because of high enrollment, have been granted a waiver of the one unrestricted transfer regulation.
-Students should consult with the individual school concerning its current transfer policy.)

 Exceptions to these scholastic regulations may be made by the Institute Undergraduate Curriculum Committee or the Institute Graduate Curriculum Committee, as appropriate, whenever a consideration of the student's complete record indicates that the application of a specific regulation will result in injustice.